microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

 You will only see this option if you have not set up labeling, in-app labeling recommendation, auto-labeling policy, Teams DLP, or DLP for devices.
 If you have already set up an auto-labeling policy, you will not be shown this banner but can configure our default auto-labeling policy on your own
 [Learn about the default labels and policies for Microsoft Information Protection - Microsoft 365 Compliance | Microsoft Docs](https://docs.microsoft.com/en-us/microsoft-365/compliance/mip-easy-trials?view=o365-worldwide#service-side-auto-labeling)

-## Step 2: Create an auto-abeling policy
+## Step 2: Create an auto-labeling policy
 ### Get started with auto-labeling with our default auto-labeling policy protecting credit card numbers on SharePoint, OneDrive, and Exchange
 If you already have your labels set up but have not create any auto-labeling policies;
 In the [Microsoft 365 compliance center](https://go.microsoft.com/fwlink/p/?linkid=2077149), navigate to sensitivity labels: